acend/openshift-operations-training/content/en/docs/01/01_installation.md

 ## Task {{% param sectionnumber %}}.3: Verifying the installation

-By setting the environment variable `KUBECONFIG` we can provide credentials to the OpenShift CLI (`oc`):
+By setting the environment variable `KUBECONFIG` you can provide credentials to the OpenShift CLI (`oc`):

 ```bash
 export KUBECONFIG=/home/ec2-user/ocp4-ops/$(date +"%Y-%m-%d")/auth/kubeconfig
 ```

-We will now check, whether we can log in to the cluster with the `kubeadmin` credentials:
+You will now check, whether you can log in to the cluster with the `kubeadmin` credentials:

 ```bash
 $ oc whoami